TreeAxeSun/memory-game/README.md

 ## Project Description

-This project is the JavaScript project of the Udacity Front-end Nonodegree Program.
+This project is the JavaScript project of the Udacity Front-end Nanodegree Program.
 The action of the game was produced using JavaScript.
 The design of the game used in this game uses the HTML and CSS code provided by Udacity.